Skip to main content

 • There’s other stuff I have to get done before I tackle this.

-• I can put if off a few days.
+• I can put it off for a few days.
 No worries.

 • I’d better check my email first to make sure there’s nothing I need to attend to.